Disease Guide ·Degenerative Myelopathy ·2026

 Degenerative Myelopathy in Dogs - symptoms, vet costs & insurance

-Degenerative myelopathy has no cure — diagnosis costs $1,500-$3,000 and ongoing physical therapy runs $100-$300/month.
-This progressive spinal cord disease gradually destroys a dog's ability to walk, starting with hind leg weakness and progressing to complete paralysis over 6-12 months.
-It's most common in German Shepherds and Corgis, and management focuses on maintaining quality of life.
+Diagnosis costs $1,500-$3,000; ongoing therapy runs $100-$300/month.
+This progressive spinal cord disease destroys a dog's ability to walk, progressing from hind leg weakness to complete paralysis in 6-12 months.
+Most common in German Shepherds and Corgis.
+No cure - management focuses on quality of life.

 Degenerative Myelopathy - vet costs and insurance